 We are often asked by our customers how they will know when they should invest in a new air conditioner.

-The truth is, the breaking point between repairing and replacing is a bit different for everyone.
+The truth is, the breaking point between repairing and replacing your air conditioner is a bit different for everyone.
 But for most people, the threshold happens where the costs of repairs and electricity combined with the age of the unit adds up to too high a number.
 Once that happens it make more sense to just get a new one.

 Here’s a breakdown of the factors you’ll want to take into consideration when you’re trying to decide between keeping the air conditioner you have and investing in a new one.